ubilab-ws21/puzzle-3/README.md

 ## MQTT Topics/Specification

-Topic: 3/antenna
+Topic: 3/gamecontrol

-Messages:

-- Start:
+Description: Control the radio: which puzzle state is currently in play

+Payload: Enum(Gamecontrol)

+Reset-Value: Idle

+Enum Values:

+- Idle: Radio puzzle is waiting in Idle mode to be started
+	Operator: set the third puzzle in idle mode
+	radio: receive to stay in idle mode

+- antenna: antenna game is started
+	Operator: start the first part of the puzzle
+	radio: receive to start the puzzle with antenna game
+- antennaFinished: antenna game is finished
+	Operator: receive updates on the gamestatus
+	radio: update once the game is finished

+- map: map game is played
+	Operator: start the second part of the puzzle
+	radio: receive to start the second part of the puzzle
+- mapFinished: map game is finished
+	Operator: receive updates on the gamestatus
+	radio: update once the game is finished

+- touchgame: touchgame is played
- 	Operator: start the radio-puzzle
+	Operator: start the third part of the puzzle

- 	Radio: receive to start the puzzle
+	radio: receive to start the third part of the puzzle

-- PlugStatus:
+- touchgameFinished: touchgame is finished
+	Operator: receive updates on the game status
+	radio: update once the game is finished

+- finished: puzzle 3 is solved
+	Operator: set the third puzzle in finished mode
+	radio: receive to get in finished mode

+Topic: 3/antenna/plugStatus

+Description: gives information about the antenna

+Payload: boolean

+Reset-Value: false
 	Radio: update if antenna is plugged in
 	Operator: receive updates on the antenna

-- Orientation:
+Topic: 3/antenna/orientation

+Description: gives information about the antenna orientation, should the operator know about the randomisation of the required postion?

+Payload: int[0-23] or boolean
-	Radio: update if antenna is set up in the correct direction.
-The first puzzle is signaled as solved
+	Radio: update if antenna is set up in the correct direction
 	Operator: receive updates on the antenna orientation

-Topic: 3/map
+Topic: 3/map/knob1

-Messages:

-- Start:

- 	Operator: start the map-puzzle

- 	Radio: receive to start the next puzzle

-- Knob1:
+Description: Control/Check the first knob

+Playload: boolean

+Reset-Value: false
 	Radio: update if the the first knob/color reaches/leaves the correct postion
 	Operator: receive updates on the first knob

-- Knob2:
+Topic: 3/map/knob2

+Description: Control/Check the second knob

+Playload: boolean

+Reset-Value: false
 	Radio: update if the the second knob/color reaches/leaves the correct postion
 	Operator: receive updates on the second knob

-- Knob3:
+Topic: 3/map/knob3

+Description: Control/Check the third knob

+Playload: boolean

+Reset-Value: false
 	Radio: update if the the third knob/color reaches/leaves the correct postion
 	Operator: receive updates on the third knob

 Topic: 3/touchgame

-- Start:

-	Operator: start the last puzzle

-	Radio: receive to start the last puzzle

-- Finished

-	Radio: update if the puzzle is finished

-	Operator: receive updates on the puzzle status
+Description: needs some discussion what should be updated to the operator

 ## Documents
 The datasheets can be found in the datasheets directory